Is the Observable Universe Consistent with the Cosmological Principle?: Early Universe FLRW anomalies

 \subsection{Hemispherical power asymmetry}

-There are distinct differences between the northern ecliptic and southern ecliptic hemispheres, suggesting that the southern hemisphere may be consistent with an isotropic $\Lambda$CDM model, but the anomalies have their origin largely in the northern hemisphere.
-In particular, a low variance for CMB temperature fluctuations was reported in WMAP data \cite{bib:Monteserin2008, bib:Cruz2011, bib:Gruppuso2013}, which seemed intimately connected to the quadrupole-octopole alignment (see section \ref{sec:quadrupole_octopole}), as the anomaly disappeared once the quadrupole and octopole were removed \cite{bib:Cruz2011}.
+The northern and southern ecliptic hemispheres of CMB sky seem to have distinct statistical properties.
+The southern hemisphere appears to be consistent with an isotropic CMB sky expected from standard $\Lambda$CDM model, suggesting that the CMB anomalies may have their origin largely in the northern hemisphere.
+In particular, a low variance for CMB temperature fluctuations was reported in WMAP data \cite{bib:Monteserin2008, bib:Cruz2011, bib:Gruppuso2013}, which seemed intimately connected to the quadrupole-octopole modes (see section \ref{sec:quadrupole_octopole}), as the anomaly disappeared once the quadrupole and octopole were removed \cite{bib:Cruz2011}.
 Follow up studies by Planck \cite{bib:Planck2013} confirmed that the low variance was localized in northern ecliptic hemisphere, with a p-value of $\sim 0.1\%$ versus a p-value of $\sim 45\%$ for the southern hemisphere.
-Planck also confirmed the connection between the quadrupole-octopole alignment and the low variance \cite{bib:Planck2013}.
+Planck also confirmed the connection between the quadrupole-octopole modes and the low variance \cite{bib:Planck2013}.

-Moving along, we recall that the angular power spectrum in WMAP data was shown to be larger in a hemisphere centered at the galactic coordinates $(l,b)=(237^\circ, -10^\circ)$ than the opposite hemisphere in the multipole range $\ell=2-40$ \cite{bib:Eriksen2003,bib:Hansen2004}.
+Moving along, in \cite{bib:Eriksen2003,bib:Hansen2004} tesselating the CMB sky with evenly spaced discs whose disc centers were used to estimate the power spectrum locally, revealed power asymmetry in opposite hemispheres with excess power centered at the Galactic coordinates $(l,b)=(237^\circ, -10^\circ)$ when using multipoles $\ell=2$-$40$.
 At the time, it was concluded that \textit{``asymmetric distributions of power on the sky provide a serious test for the cosmological principle of isotropy"} \cite{bib:Hansen2004}.
-The WMAP hemispherical power asymmetry was also evident using other evaluation methods, including Minkowski functionals \cite{bib:Park2003}, and it has been recovered in Planck data \cite{bib:Planck2013, bib:Planck2016, bib:Planck2018c}.
-The significance of the asymmetry in Planck data has also been evaluated independently in \cite{bib:Quartin2015} placing it at a significance no greater than $3 \, \sigma$ even at the largest scales or lowest multipoles $\ell$.
+This hemispherical power asymmetry (HPA) in WMAP data was also evident when using other statistical measures, such as Minkowski functionals \cite{bib:Park2003}.
+This anomaly persisted in Planck data also \cite{bib:Planck2013, bib:Planck2016, bib:Planck2018c}.
+The significance of HPA as seen in WMAP and Planck data was evaluated using a variety of methods in both harmonic and real space \cite{bib:Lew2008, bib:Paci2010, bib:Pranati2013, bib:Flender2013, bib:Akrami2014, bib:Quartin2015, bib:Adhikari2015, bib:Aiola2015,bib:Shabbir2019}, all placing it at about a $3\, \sigma$ confidence level.